When To Pierce Baby Ears

 What Is The Best Age For Your Baby Ears To get Pierced?

-The American Academy of Pediatrics (AAP) recommends that a child shouldn’t be pierced until he/she is old enough to handle piercing-aftercare on their own.
+The American Academy of Pediatrics (AAP) recommends that a child shouldn’t be pierced until they are old enough to handle piercing aftercare on their own.

-But they went further to concede that piercing is safe at any age, provided that it is being performed with sterilized equipment, following a proper aftercare to ensure the piercing heals smoothly.
+But they went further to concede that piercing is safe at any age, provided it is being performed with sterilized equipment, following proper aftercare to ensure the piercing heals smoothly.

-On the other hand, some specialist in the field recommends that the best time on when to pierce baby ears is after the baby must’ve received two tetanus shots and that’s about 4 months old or thereabouts.
+On the other hand, some specialist in the field recommends that the best time to pierce a baby’s ears is after the baby must’ve received two tetanus shots, and that’s about 4 months old or thereabouts.

 Risks That Comes With Having Your Baby Ears Pierced

-There are possible risks parents have to consider before having their baby ears pierced.
-These risks ranges from allergic reaction, ear tearing, auricle deformity, development of Keloids etc.
+Parents must consider possible risks before having their baby’s ears pierced.
+These risks range from an allergic reaction, ear tearing, auricle deformity, and development of Keloids, etc.

 Fortunately, most of these can be avoided if the following procedure is in check: